shruti-kedia/img2txt-captioning/README.md

 The task involves training a model to understand the content of an image and generate a human-like description of what is happening in the image.
 The model architecture leverages a combination of convolutional neural networks (CNNs) for image feature extraction and recurrent neural networks (RNNs) for generating captions.

+## Dataset

+The project utilizes the Flickr8K dataset on Kaggle, which consists of images along with corresponding captions.

 ## Key Components

 ### VGG16